sriram-vidadala950/sriram-vidadala950/README.md

 - 👀 I’m interested in programming and design
 - 🌱 I’m currently learning c and HTML languages
 - 💞️ I’m looking to improve my skills and learning logics
-- 📫 How to reach me Instagram id sriram_vidadala Facebook vidadala Sriram Thank you for visiting♥️
+- 📫 Reach me Instagram id sriram_vidadala Facebook vidadala Sriram Thank you for visiting♥️
 <!---
 sriram-vidadala950/sriram-vidadala950 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.